smithy-lang/smithy-rs/design/src/rfcs/rfc0023_serialization_and_deserialization.md

 # Overview
-We are going to implement Serialize and Deserialize traits from serde crate on some data types.
+We are going to implement Serialize and Deserialize traits from `serde` crate to some data types.
-Data types are,
+Data types that are going to be affected are;
 - builder data types
+- operation `Input` types
+- operation `Output` types
 - data types that builder types may have on its field(s)
 - `aws_smithy_types::DateTime`
 - `aws_smithy_types::Document`